bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 ### handle_receive_event():

-- Sets receive_event if it exists
+- Sets receive_event if it exists.

 ## Utils